centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 **Configure Type Filter**

-<p>The Product Type Exposed Filter automatically knows it can be a drop down of all available product types.</p>
+<p>The Product Type Exposed Filter automatically knows it can be a drop-down of all available product types.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>